Ultimate 5-Day Florida Keys Roadtrip from Key Largo to Key West

 🌈 Stay at Alexander’s Guesthouse

 We stayed at Alexander’s LGBTQIA+ Guesthouse, an exclusively LGBTQIA+ clothing optional resort.
 When we were checking in, there was already a pride pool party underway around the main central pool at the back of the house.
 Alexander’s Guesthouse is a lovingly restored Key West “conch house” built in 1902 and boasting original pine floors and stately windows.
 The well-air-conditioned rooms provide the perfect private space to relax, and some include clothing-optional decks overlooking the grounds.
-This lovely three-story house is located on a quiet, tree-shaded street in the heart of Key West’s Old Town within a close walk of Duval St.
+This lovely three-story house is located on a quiet, tree-shaded street in the heart of Key West’s Old Town, within a close walk of Duval St. Alexander’s Guesthouse is the last remaining exclusive LGBTQ+ accommodation in Key West, making it one of the best gay hotels in Key West for Pride events.

 Alexander’s Guest House is the last remaining exclusive LGBTQ+ accommodation in Key West.
 Other accommodations in the region have either changed to specify for men-only, or open up to “all are welcome,” meaning, not specifically LGBTQ+. @alexanderskw